bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + Consider environmentalism:
       + &ldquo;if I recycle, and my competitor doesn't, I'm at a disadvantage.&rdquo;
-      + So, how do we get to recycling cans everywhere?
+      + So, how do we get to recycling bins everywhere?

 + Open question: is it kowtowing or good strategy?